Early Years Foundation Stage

 - The Curriculum: what we want children to learn

 - Pedogogy: helping children to learn

 - Partnership with parents

-Please click on the link below to see the 'What to Expect in the Early Years Foundation Stage: a guide for parents'
+Please click here 'What to Expect in the Early Years Foundation Stage: a guide for parents'